Licensing Act 2003

 The Act affects anyone concerned with:

-The Council is required to periodically publish a Statement of Licensing Policy (PDF, 1.03Mb, 22 pages).
-This details how the Council will generally deal with applications.
+We are required to periodically publish a Statement of Licensing Policy (PDF, 1.03Mb, 22 pages).
+This details how we will generally deal with applications.

-As from 28 May 2014 the Government introduced a mandatory condition to be included in premises licences.
-This bans the sale of alcohol below the permitted price (the amount of duty plus VAT).
-The Licensing Act 2003 (Mandatory Conditions) Order 2014 (legislation.gov.uk)
+The Government introduced a mandatory condition from 28 May 2014 to the premises licence.
+It bans the sale of alcohol below the permitted price (the amount of duty plus VAT).
+The Licensing Act 2003 (Mandatory Conditions) Order 2014.

-In addition to the mandatory condition, on the 1 October 2014 the Licensing Act 2003 (Mandatory Licensing Conditions) (Amendment) Order (PDF, 56.18KB, 4 pages) came into force.
+On 1 October 2014, the Licensing Act 2003 (Mandatory Licensing Conditions) (Amendment) Order (PDF, 56.18KB, 4 pages) came into force.
 This Order amends the previous Mandatory Conditions which came into effect in 2010.

-The council maintains public registers for all licences which have been granted.
+We maintain public registers for all granted licences.
 View a summary of the public register licences, consents, permits and registrations.